cityindex-attic/logsearch/README.md

     export APP_DATA_DIR="/app/data"
     # the name of the elasticsearch cluster
     export APP_CONFIG_ES_CLUSTER="default"
+    # the ip address for elasticsearch to listen on
+    export APP_CONFIG_ES_IPADDRESS="127.0.0.1"
     # these two are used for elasticsearch dynamic clustering, when configured
     export APP_CONFIG_EC2_ACCESS="AKIA1234567890ABCDEF"
     export APP_CONFIG_EC2_SECRET="9315e48ada0b11e2911960334b1d09d1"